Dee Thomas

-Dee Thomas (born November 7, 1967 in Morgan City, Louisiana) is a former professional American football defensive back in the National Football League for the Houston Oilers, Montreal Machine in the World League of American Football and the Canadian Football League.
-He played college football at Nicholls State University and was drafted in the tenth round of the 1990 NFL Draft.
+Dee Thomas (born November 7, 1967) is an American former professional football player who was a defensive back in the National Football League (NFL) for the Houston Oilers, Montreal Machine in the World League of American Football (WLAF) and the Canadian Football League (CFL).
+He played college football for the Nicholls State Colonels and was selected in the tenth round of the 1990 NFL draft.

 Professional career

 Thomas played for the Houston Oilers during the 1990 season.
 After the season, Thomas was protected in Plan B, but he did not play for Oilers during the 1991 season.
 In 1992, Thomas played in the World League of American Football with the Montreal Machine where he earned a contract with the Washington Redskins at the conclusion of the WLAF's 10 game season.
 While in Montreal, he was invited to tryout for the Montreal Expos baseball team, but decided to concentrate on football.
 Thomas suffered from ankle and back injuries during Redskins mini-camp and training camp and was released by the Redskins.
 In 1993 and 1994, Thomas played in the Canadian Football League with the Calgary Stampeders, Toronto Argonauts and Sacramento Gold Miners.
 He retired from professional football in 1994.